1. POLICY OBJECTIVE

 - Document for Rights-Based Organizations

-- Notice and Consent Text Regarding the Processing of Personal Data
+- Clarification and Consent Text regarding the Processing of Personal Data

-The Haklara Destek Programme will also share information regarding the program with information meetings to be held in five cities, and a webinar and other social media applications in digital environment.
-The main tool used for the dissemination of these documents and information is the Haklara Destek Programme website (www.haklaradestek.org).
-All information related to the program is provided via this web site in accordance with the principles of fair competition, equal opportunity and transparency.
+In addition to the application support videos, Haklara Destek Program also offers help through a support desk, which is accessible to the applicants by phone during the application period.
+Additionally, there are three question and answer sessions held during the same period.
+The main tool used for the dissemination of these documents and information is the Haklara Destek Program website (www.haklaradestek.org).
+All information related to the program is provided via this website in accordance with the principles of fair competition, equal opportunity and transparency.

-The names of the CSOs that have earned the right to benefit from the program are shared with the public via the web site.
-The final decision regarding what information will be shared with the public within the boundaries set by prevailing laws, regulations and EU legislation applicable to the Haklara Destek Programme.
+Names of the CSOs that have earned the right to benefit from the program are shared with the public via the website.
+The final decision regarding the information to be shared with the public within the boundaries set by prevailing laws and regulations and the EU legislation belongs to the Haklara Destek Program.

-Institutions that would like to apply to the program can access the necessary information via the web site using the tools referenced in the fourth section.
-Applicants that access the system by registering at the web site of the Haklara Destek Programme are given an application tracking number after they have completed their applications.
-Within the period defined for the application process, demands for information in addition to the questions included in the Frequently Asked Questions section are to be sent to the e-mail address firstname.lastname@example.org.
-New questions from applicants and their answers are published together on the Program’s web site, without indicating the person/institution that posed the question, on the second day of the week following the communication of the questions.
-In this way, the right to equal access to information is realized.
+Organisations interested in applying to the program can access the necessary information on the website using the tools referred to in the fourth section.
+Applicants registered on the BELLEK Grant Management System found on the Haklara Destek website are given an application tracking number after completing their applications.
+Any additional questions, which are not already answered by the Frequently Asked Questions, can be sent to the e-mail address firstname.lastname@example.org during the application period.
+New questions from applicants and the corresponding answers are published on the program’s website the day after the Q&A sessions, without indicating the person/organisation that posed the question.
+This way, the right to equal access to information is exercised.

 6. DISCLOSURE OF INFORMATION